WillEastbury/Buccaneer/README.md

 - OpenApiTagMethodAttribute() This tells the engine that you intend to expose this method over swagger, simply add this attribute to the methods that you want to expose.

-Here's a sample that exposes an interface with no concrete implementation, which is awesome for mocking an API.
+Here's a sample that exposes an *interface* with no concrete implementation, which is awesome for mocking an API, or for example building a swagger for a service that doesn't use c#, like a logic app, or a facade implemented in Azure Functions Proxies.

     public interface ITenantAPI
     {